cbcrg/tcoffee/docs/tcoffee_manual.rst

   seq1       seq2          Sim   [ALL]           Tot
   b80           19         33.5    89.5 [100.0]   [ 8958]

 The interpretation of this output is as follow: b80 is the reference MSA, it contains 19 sequences with an average identity of 33.5%, and is 89.5% identical to the second MSA b30.aln (8958 pairs to be precise).
-Of course, this does not tell you where are the good bits, but you can get this information for instance residues that have lost more than 50% of their pairing partner between the two alignments are now in lower case.
+Of course, this does not tell you where are the good bits, but you can get this information for instance residues that have lost more than 50% of their pairing partner between the two alignments are in lower case (command 1) or converted in any character you want (command 2).

 ::

+  Command 1:
   $$: t_coffee -other_pg aln_compare -al1 b30.aln -al2 p350.aln -output_aln \
       -output_aln_threshold 50

+  Command 2:
   $$: t_coffee -other_pg aln_compare -al1 b30.aln -al2 p350.aln -output_aln \
       -output_aln_threshold 50 -output_aln_modif x